WildPastry/SimpleWeather/README.md

-# Basic-Weather-Mobile
+# Base-Weather-iOS
-Basic weather app for mobile
+Intuative and functional weather app designed for iOS